Peridot

 Peridot gem quality olivine

 Peridot is the name given to gem quality olivine.
 It is a magnesium iron silicate and crystallises in the orthorhombic system.
-Although is hardness is 6.5, its vibrant lime green colour, resulting from a perponderance of magnesium over iron, makes it a sought after gemstone.
+Although is hardness is 6.5, its vibrant lime green colour, resulting from a preponderance of magnesium over iron, makes it a sought after gemstone.

-Peridot Physical properties
+Peridot physical properties

-• Chemistry: magnesium iron silicate
+- Chemistry: magnesium iron silicate

-• Specific gravity: 3.30
+- Specific gravity: 3.30

 Olivine is plentiful in basalts and peridotite bodies.